Say Goodbye to the Bid Chaos

 It would be easy to blame the bid team for their inadequate application of the corporate bid development process.
 My experience as a freelance bid team member who has worked for many different clients suggests it’s not that.
 I typically observe one or more of three fundamental problems that add friction to a bid team’s effectiveness.

-They are distracted by other tasks.
+They are distracted by other tasks

-There’s a lack of focus on the evaluator.
+There’s a lack of focus on the evaluator

 Content is insufficiently focused on delivering the information and evidence an evaluator needs to award full marks or in the format that best achieves that aim.
 It is generated with the aim of selling what people are most proud of or pitching what the customer really should have asked for, not what they actually asked for.
 This is made worse if reviews are not focused and reviewers default to editing text rather than assessing whether the draft is complete and compelling.

-The issues are left too late.
+The issues are left too late

 There is often an inability to recognize that aspects of the proposal are facing difficulties until it is far too late to do much about it.
 Cue late nights and loyalty points from your local pizza delivery place.

 Each of these problems is likely to be manageable on its own, but I frequently see multiple, simultaneous, cross-cutting instances of them that quickly become difficult to manage.
 Bid chaos ensues.
 Whether the source of the chaos is distracted people, incoherent and unfocused content, or time management problems, things will never get better if they are dealt with only as they arise.
 The solution, as with so much, is in the planning and preparation.
-Here are some considerations to help resolves these issues.
+Here are some considerations to help resolve these issues.

 Minimizing People Chaos

-This may be minimized by reducing the distraction imposed on engineers and other in-house expertise from their day jobs.
+This may be minimized by reducing the distraction imposed on engineers and other in-house experts from their day jobs.
 If some of these people are working full-time developing the proposed solution, then keep them close, but don’t distract them by asking them to write the proposal.
 Instead, use dedicated writers to draw the necessary information from engineers and experts with focused questions based on the RFP’s requirements.
 Their writing will likely be better quality, more coherent with other sections and produced on time; after all, this is what they do for a living.
 Sure, this demands an additional resource, but a single writer can produce several technical sections, so you won’t need many.
 It also frees up engineers and in-house expertise for billable work that may cover the cost of hiring writers.

 Reducing Content Chaos